booch/presentations/proposals/RailsConf/2024/How the Web Works.md

 * How the Web Works
 * How does the Web work?
-* Maybe "The Web: Everything Besides HTML, CSS, and JavaScript"
+* Maybe "The Web - Everything Besides HTML, CSS, and JavaScript"
 * Maybe "The Web, minus HTML, CSS, and JavaScript"